rachartier/tiny-glimmer.nvim/README.md

     -- Animation refresh rate in milliseconds
     refresh_interval_ms = 8,

+    -- Timeout in milliseconds to batch text changes from multiple locations -- Increase this value if animations break with surround plugins or similar text_change_batch_timeout_ms = 50,

     -- Automatic keybinding overwrites
     overwrite = {
         -- Automatically map keys to overwrite operations